-The pupa is formed in a sparse cocoon in a crevice or dry leaf.
+The very pale brown pupa is formed in a sparse cocoon in a crevice or dry leaf.

-The moth is a uniform dark brown, with a golden sheen to its wings.
+The moth is brown, with vague dark patches, and a golden sheen to its wings.
 It has a wingspan of about 4 cms.
 Its pheromones have been identified.

-The eggs are white and spherical.
+The eggs are white and spherical, with a diameter of about 0.5 mm.
 They are laid individually on the underside of a leaf of a food plant.

 The species occurs across south-east Asia, including